hashicorp/se-demo-hcp-packer-essentials_assets/README.md

 The [Packer](./assets/packer/) folder contains the Packer templates that users modify during the demonstration.

 Notable is the use of [setup-deps-hashicups.sh](./assets/packer/production/setup-deps-hashicups.sh) to deploy the HashiCups application.
-The setup-deps-hashicups.sh is copied from [`learn-packer-multicloud`][8] couresy of our Learn Team.
+The setup-deps-hashicups.sh is copied from [`learn-packer-multicloud`][8] courtesy of our Learn Team.

 ## `.assets.terraform`